ishaan000/Helix/README.md

    python3 src/init_db.py
    ```

-   This will create a SQLite database file (`helix.db`) in your backend directory with all necessary tables.
+   This will create a SQLite database file (`seeker.db`) in your backend directory with all necessary tables.

 ### Frontend Setup